-The company continues its efforts to offer services and infrastructures that respond to challenges such as climate change, water footprint management, and energy crisis or loss of biodiversity, in order to create long-term value.
+We continue our efforts to offer services and infrastructures that respond to challenges such as Climate Change, water footprint management, energy crisis and loss of biodiversity, to create long-term value.

-The recent entry into force of the Paris Agreement – the first universal agreement on climate change – whose main objective is to limit global warming below 2 degrees Celsius compared with pre-industrial levels, by making efforts to limit global warming to a maximum of 1.5 ° C, confirms the commitment of governments and the private sector to the effective reduction of CO2 emissions that tends towards low carbon economies.
+The recent entry into force of the Paris Agreement – the first universal agreement on Climate Change – in which the main objective is to limit global warming below 2 degrees Celsius compared with pre-industrial levels, confirms the commitment of governments and the private sector to achieve a reduction of CO2 emissions that tends towards low-carbon economies.

-Ferrovial is aware of its responsibility in this process and therefore assumes a firm commitment in the reduction of its emissions and the environmental impact of its activities.
-It also promotes the generation of new ideas and business models to offer its customers and users innovative solutions with less impact.
+We are aware of our responsibility in this process and therefore firmly commit to the reduction of our emissions and the environmental impact of our activities.
+We also promote the generation of new ideas and business models to offer our customers and users innovative solutions with less impact.

-The company’s strategy contemplates the risks and opportunities detected in each activity of the company, which has two fundamental objectives:
+Our strategy contemplates the risks and opportunities detected in each activity, which has two fundamental objectives:

-- Responsible environmental impacts that occur in its activities, from an eminently preventive perspective.
-It includes the development of actions for the reduction of GHG emissions.
+- Responsible environmental impacts that occur in our activities, from an eminently preventive perspective.
+That perspective includes the development of actions to reduce GHG emissions.

-- The use of Ferrovial’s capacities and knowledge in the development of infrastructures and services for a low emissions economy.
+- The use of our capacities and knowledge in the development of infrastructures and services for a low emissions economy.

-To meet this commitment, Ferrovial has developed and implemented actions to reduce emissions of a general nature and specific to each business area:
+To meet this commitment, we have developed and implemented actions to reduce emissions of both a general nature and specific to each business area:

 - Incorporation of energy efficiency criteria in procurement and outsourcing of services.

-- Sustainable Mobility Strategy for Ferrovial employees.
+- Sustainable Mobility Strategy for our employees.
 All corporate headquarters in Spain and the United Kingdom have mobility plans.

 - Improved energy efficiency in both industrial and passenger vehicle fleets.